 Data Sources and Methods for the Protected Areas Indicators

-Description and rationale of the Protected Areas indicators
+2. Description and rationale of the Protected Areas indicators

-The Parties to the Convention on Biological Diversity, which includes Canada, set an aspirational target to set aside 17% of terrestrial areas and inland waters and at least 10% of marine areas, by 2020.
-This is one of 20 targets collectively known as the Aichi Target, established in October 2010.
-The protected area target supersedes the previous target set in 2004, of having 10% of each ecological region protected by 2010.
+Many countries use protected areas as the core of their programs to preserve biodiversity, ecosystems and ecological services.
+The Parties to the Convention on Biological Diversity, among them Canada, set an aspirational target to conserve at least 17% of terrestrial areasFootnote and inland waters, and 10% of marine areas, by 2020.Footnote This is one of 20 targets collectively known as the Aichi Targets established in October 2010.
+The protected area target supersedes the previous Convention target, set in 2004, of having 10% of each ecological region conserved by 2010.

-- Date Modified:
+- Date modified: